Back-to-school shoppers reportedly spent more than $82 million dollars last year. That’s more than what was recorded for Valentine’s and…

 With the rollout most browser platforms had in 2019, having a secure website has now been dubbed mandatory especially if you want to rank high in search engines.
 Have you noticed that most of the big websites you visit have a lock icon and the URL begins with HTTPS?
 Well, that’s because websites that have an SSL certificate installed.

-An SSL certificate is the first line of defence your website has against cybercriminals but beyond that, when someone visits your website and sees the lock icon, they know that they can trust that you have protected your website.
-SSL is an encryption protocol that ensures end to end encryption.
+An SSL certificate is the first line of defence your website has against cybercriminals.
+However, beyond that, when someone visits your website and sees the lock icon, they know that they can trust that you protect your website.
+SSL is an secure transfer protocol that ensures end to end encryption.
 This means that when your computer communicates with the webserver a website is hosted on the connection is kept privately secure and no one can intercept the connection.

 Encryption makes it more difficult for cybercriminals and hackers to access your website and hijack your traffic without authorisation.